compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Maria-Muscalu-Terminal-and-Unix-Report.md

 ```

-*How do we print the first column of the file named /mnt/test/test.txt whose columns are separatedby tabs?
+#### *7. How do we print the first column of the file named /mnt/test/test.txt whose columns are separatedby tabs?
 Please provide the command(s).*

 awk '{print $1}' ~/mnt/test/test.txt